Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 ## Diminishing returns

 Now I am wondering how much value one can get from learning to do web development for ten years.
-Theres something like diminishing returns.
+There's something like diminishing returns.
 When I get to a good enough level, say in the first two to three years I should probably step up the game and look for something else to learn.
 Web development is a nice skill to have but in ten years time will it really still be that important?
 I guess the question here is what to focus on when learning something new.

-I'll have to stop the computer now because its running insanly hot.
+I'll have to stop the computer now because its running insanely hot.
 It's a lot better now so maybe it was just because i was placing the laptop on a blanket and too little air was getting through.